Daniel-Cristian/recursive-sql-courier/README.md

   width="600" height="600">
   <br></br>
-- To support performance benchmarking, two separate databases were created: a small‑scale database, used to validate query logic and correctness a large‑scale database, designed to stress‑test performance and simulate production‑level workloads
+- To support performance benchmarking, two separate databases were created: a small‑scale database, used to validate query logic and correctness;
+a large‑scale database, designed to stress‑test performance and simulate production‑level workloads
   <br></br>
   <img